realiotech/realio-network-docs/docs/02-fullnode/04-cosmovisor.md

 # Cosmovisor
 The Cosmos team provides a tool named _Cosmovisor_ that allows your node to perform some automatic operations when needed.
 This is particularly useful when dealing with on-chain upgrades, because Cosmovisor can help you by taking care of downloading the updated binary and restarting the node for you.

-If you want to learn how to setup Cosmovisor inside your full or validator node, please follow the guide below.
+If you want to learn how to setup Cosmovisor inside your full node or validator node, please follow the guide below.

 ## Setup
 ### 1. Downloading Cosmovisor